peter-bztrs/shopware_plugin_reschannable/README.md

 1. Open the Plugin Manager and click on the pin icon of the Channable Connector
 2. In the Configuration tab, you can now make the following settings:

+##### Transfer all articles
+This setting overrides manual article mapping.<br />
+Default: no

 ##### Only transfer active articles:
-Decide here if also inactive articles should be transferred.
+Decide here if also inactive articles should be transferred.<br />
 Default: no

 ##### Only transfer items with image:
-Decide here whether articles without images should be transferred.
+Decide here whether articles without images should be transferred.<br />
 Default: no

 ##### Only transfer items with EAN:
-Decide here whether articles without EAN should be transferred.
+Decide here whether articles without EAN should be transferred. <br />
 Default: no

 ##### Performance: API record limit per call
 This means that Channable is only allowed to read out the number of articles entered per call.
-Should your shop server cancel on call, you can reduce this number.
+Should your shop server cancel on call, you can reduce this number.<br />
 Default: 250

 ### Connect to Channable